From Passing to Practice: Nursing Seminar CIT University on Readiness

-CIT University, in partnership with Unilab Education, brought this commitment to life through a seminar titled “Evolving Global Competencies in the Nursing Career Pathway.”
-The event gathered students, faculty, and alumni of the College of Nursing and Allied Health Sciences for a focused learning experience anchored in real-world demands.
+The seminar was titled “Evolving Global Competencies in the Nursing Career Pathway.”
+The event gathered students, faculty, and alumni of the College of Nursing and Allied Health Sciences.
+It created a focused learning experience anchored in real-world demands.

 The seminar welcomed Dr. Veronique M. Boscart, an internationally recognized nurse leader, researcher, and Chief Scientific Officer at the William Osler Health System in Canada.
 She challenged students to rethink what readiness truly means in today’s healthcare landscape—where complexity, speed, and technology continue to reshape how care is delivered.